-We, the qualifying body for the Houghton on the Hill Neighbourhood Development Plan, consider that the draft documents which are the subject of the Reg 14 Pre-Submission Consultation are a significant modification of the existing Neighbourhood Plan for the following reasons:
+We, the qualifying body for the Houghton on the Hill Neighbourhood Development Plan, consider that the Submission Version of the plan and the accompanying documents are a significant modification of the existing Neighbourhood Plan for the following reasons:

-- They now include site allocations for housing on two sites plus a reserve site.
-The original plan contained only a reserve site allocation.

-- They include several other new policies which were absent from the original Plan.

-- There are substantial changes to some of the existing policies.
+- They now include one site allocation for housing plus a reserve site.
+The original plan contained only a reserve site. - They include several other new policies which were absent from the original Plan. - There are substantial changes to some of the existing policies.

-As a result, we anticipate that the draft Plan will require to go through Examination and Referendum stages before adoption.
+As a result, we anticipate that the Plan will require to go through Examination and Referendum stages before adoption.

-Houghton on the Hill Parish Council, Qualifying Body for the Houghton Neighbourhood Development Plan
+Houghton on the Hill Parish Council, Qualifying Body for the Houghton Neighbourhood Development Plan, May 2025

-- 217. The NDP (2018) was produced at a time when three significant planning applications had already been approved which in total provided for the majority of dwellings required under the Local Plan.
-This consequently limited the scope of NDP (2018) but the situation is now quite different.
+- 227. The NDP(2018) was produced at a time when three significant planning applications had already been approved which in total provided for the majority of dwellings required under the Local Plan.
+This consequently limited the scope of NDP(2018) but the situation is now quite different.
 Following the 2021 "Call for Sites", many were offered and reported in the HDC SHELAA.
-Some applications for new residential housing development in Houghton area have been submitted but none approved as at the date of this document. - 218.
-Because the situations are quite different many fundamental changes have been made in the drafting of an updated NDP, specifically in respect of: - a. seeking to provide an area of separation between adjacent villages, - b. an allocation of development sites, having an appropriate mix of housing to satisfy a new requirement for the designated area - c. greater emphasis on addressing the impacts of climate change, - d. improving biodiversity,
+Some applications for new residential housing development in Houghton area have been submitted but none approved as at the date of this document. - 228.
+Because the situations are quite different many fundamental changes have been made in the drafting of an updated NDP, specifically in respect of: - a. seeking to provide an area of separation between adjacent villages; - b. allocation of a development site, having an appropriate mix of housing to satisfy a new requirement for the designated area; - c. greater emphasis on addressing the impacts of climate change; - d. improving biodiversity, - e. providing greater emphasis on protecting and enhancing walking and cycling provision within the village and footpath connections to the countryside.

-- e. providing greater emphasis on protecting and enhancing walking and cycling provision within the village and footpath connections to the countryside. - 219.
-Independent specialists have provided an objective assessment of potential development sites and an in-depth review of housing needs for the DA.
-These inputs have been valuable when drafting the updated plan as have new consultations with residents, businesses and landowners. - 220.
-The Village Design Statement (VDS) previously contained within NDP (2018) is now replaced by a more comprehensive companion document "Village Design Guide and Codes" (VDG&C) to be read in conjunction with, and forming part of, the NDP. - 221.
+- 229. Independent specialists have provided an objective assessment of potential development sites and an in-depth review of housing needs for the DA.
+These inputs have been valuable when drafting the updated plan as have new consultations with residents, businesses and landowners. - 230.
+The Village Design Statement (VDS) previously contained within NDP(2018) is now replaced by a more comprehensive companion document "Village Design Guide and Codes" (VDG&C) to be read in conjunction with, and forming part of, the NDP. - 231.
 The following compares policies in NDP(2018) with those in this revised NDP.
-Policies discarded, are indicated as "Discarded", those retained unchanged as "Retain Unch", those retained but changed as "Retain & Change", and new policies as "New".
+Policies discarded, are indicated as "Discarded", any retained unchanged as "Retain Unch", those retained but changed as "Retain & Change", and new policies as "New".
 Many policies are new while some have been retained but altered to better reflect the current situations.
 Explanatory notes are included.
+The Policies are addressed in the sequence shown in the NDP(2018).
+A different sequence is used in the revised NDP.